 Monthly, each teacher will choose two students (one Citizen of the Month and one Student of the Month).
-The criteria for choosing these students may include: exemplary behavior, good citizenship, academic excellence, improvement, etc.
+The criteria for choosing these students may include: exemplary behavior, good citizenship, academic excellence, improvement, excellence in a particular subject/class, etc. Students will be recognized with a medal and their picture will be featured in the monthly newsletter, on the CMS Facebook page and website, and in the local newspaper.
+If you do NOT want your student's picture included in these, please contact the CMS office by the 3rd week of school.